Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

 ### Lesson

 #### Jasmine Test
-Jasmine is a testing framework.
-Jasmine test are BDD.
+Jasmine is a behavior-driven development (BDD) for testing JavaScript code.
+Jasmine has no external dependencies and does not require a DOM.

 You should write the test first then construct code to pass the test.
 If developers don't start with test it can be more time consuming to write them later.

 *install jasmine*
 - `npm install --global jasmine` will install jasmine globally.